mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 ## 3. Model Owner: Request participation in the benchmark

-Benchmark workflows are run by Data Owners, who will get notified when a new model is added to a benchmark.
-You must request to associate your model in order to be part of the benchmark.
+You must request to associate your model with the benchmark in order to be part of it.

-To initiate an association request, you need to remember the following information:
+To initiate an association request, you need to keep at hand the following information:

 - The target benchmark name.
 - Your container's name.

-> Then visit your container's detail page, and start the association request.
+Then, visit your container's detail page, and start the association request by clicking on the `Associate with a benchmark` button.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/model_request_association.mp4" width="800px" controls></video>

 ## 4. Data Owner: Register a dataset

-- Use the email `testdo@example.com` to login as Dataset Owner.
+- Logout, then use the email `testdo@example.com` to login as the data owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_dataset_owner.mp4" width="800px" controls></video>

 ### Register your dataset

+Navigate to the `Datasets` tab at the top, and click on the `Register a new dataset` button.

 You will be registering the dataset located at `medperf_tutorial/sample_raw_data`.

-To register your dataset, you need to collect the following information:
+To register your dataset, you need to keep at hand the following information:

 - A name you wish to have for your dataset.
 - A small description of the dataset.